 7. Work and Kinetic Energy#

-Mar 14, 2026 | 6612 words | 33 min read
+May 29, 2026 | 7355 words | 37 min read

 7.1.
 Work#

 In physics, work isn’t just about what makes you tired or fatigued.
-It has a special definition, which is when energy is transferred to an object due the work done on it.
+It has a special definition, which is when energy is transferred to an object due to the work done on it.
 Work is done when a force acts on something that undergoes a displacement from one position to another.

 Forces can vary as a function of position, and displacements can be along various paths between two points.
 We define the increment of work \(dW\) done by a force \(\vec{F}\) acting through an infinitesimal displacement \(d\vec{r}\) as the dot product of these two vectors:

 We can find the total work done by adding up the contributions for infinitesimal displacements (along a path between two positions).
+This uses the same dot product idea introduced in Chapter 2.

 Work Done by a Force